Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Fixed points in the bifundamental large- limit

 Another nontrivial solution in exactly $d=3$ can be obtained by

 with $\lambda_3$ again marginal and undetermined.

-Note also that, we can also obtain a third class of potentially non-trivial solutions by setting which leaves $\lambda_3$ marginal and undetermined to this order in $\alpha$.
+Note also that, we can also obtain a third class of potentially nontrivial solutions by setting which leaves $\lambda_3$ marginal and undetermined to this order in $\alpha$.

-In the next section we study fixed points of the theory when $N$ is large and $M$ is finite.
-We are able to determine several fixed points without marginal directions that approach one of the possible forms above when $M \to \infty$.
-In particular, the $d=3$ fixed point $[A^+]$ defined in the next subsection approaches a fixed point of the form given in equation \eqref{type3}, and the $d=3$ fixed points $[D^+]$, $[D^-]$, $[B^+]$. $[E^+]$ and $[E^-]$ approach fixed points of the form given in equation \eqref{type1}.
-The solution $[E^+]$ appears to correspond to the ultraviolet fixed point at finite $\epsilon$, but it develops a discontinuity in the solution for $\lambda_3$ near $\epsilon=0$ as $M \to \infty$.
-We did not find any solutions of the form given in equation \eqref{type2}.
+In the next section we study fixed-points of the theory when $N$ is large and $M$ is finite.
+We are able to determine several fixed-points without marginal directions that approach one of the possible forms above when $M \to \infty$.
+In particular, the $d=3$ fixed-point $[A^+]$ defined in the next subsection approaches a fixed-point of the form given in Eq. \eqref{type3}, and the $d=3$ fixed-points $[D^+]$, $[D^-]$, $[B^+]$. $[E^+]$ and $[E^-]$ approach fixed-points of the form given in Eq. \eqref{type1}.
+The solution $[E^+]$ appears to correspond to the ultraviolet fixed-point at finite $\epsilon$, but it develops a discontinuity in the solution for $\lambda_3$ near $\epsilon=0$ as $M \to \infty$.
+We did not find any solutions of the form given in Eq. \eqref{type2}.
 These results correspond to the inclusion of a particular combination of $\alpha$ and $1/N$ corrections to the beta functions in equations \eqref{smallalpha1}-\eqref{smallalpha3}, such that the four-loop beta function remains valid.

-The finite $M$ results indicate that an ultraviolet bifundamental fixed point in $d=3$ exists, but it would be nice to confirm this by a higher order calculation in $\alpha$.
-Assuming the fixed point does exist, we can then speculate about the possibility of it extending to finite $\alpha$.
-There would be no in-principle obstacle to computing arbitrarily high order corrections in $\alpha$, to the fixed point.
-The power series in $\alpha$ obtained in this way approximates a function that interpolates between two large $N$ saddle points -- hence it is rather different from the $1/N$ expansion, and one might hope that it has a finite radius of convergence.
-Because the theory has a symmetry in $\alpha \leftrightarrow \alpha^{-1}$, we could use a few terms of a power series in $\alpha$ to construct a two-sided Pad\'{e} approximation as in Figure \ref{fig:critical-epsilon}, which could be used to estimate the radius of convergence, or to estimate various observables in the theory near $\alpha=1$.
+The finite $M$ results indicate that an ultraviolet bifundamental fixed-point in $d=3$ exists, but it would be nice to confirm this by a higher-order calculation in $\alpha$.
+Assuming the fixed-point does exist, we can then speculate about the possibility of it extending to finite $\alpha$.
+There would be no in-principle obstacle to computing arbitrarily high order corrections in $\alpha$, to the fixed-point.
+The power series in $\alpha$ obtained in this way approximates a function that interpolates between two large-$N$ saddle points -- hence it is rather different from the $1/N$ expansion, and one might hope that it has a finite radius of convergence.
+Because the theory has a symmetry in $\alpha \leftrightarrow \alpha^{-1}$, we could use a few terms of a power series in $\alpha$ to construct a two-sided Pad\'{e} approximation as in Fig. \ref{fig:critical-epsilon}, which could be used to estimate the radius of convergence, or to estimate various observables in the theory near $\alpha=1$.